-Without the right personnel and right instructions, the 5-3-2 can be too defensive and this means that the team will struggle to get forward and score.
+Without the right personnel and right instructions, the 5-3-2 can be overly defensive.

-If the central midfielders drop too deep then both they and the centrebacks can get in each other's way.
+If the central midfielders drop too deep, then they and the center backs can get in each other's way.

 This makes it hard to create passing angles, to retain possession, and it invites pressure from the opposition.

-If you don't have athletic wingbacks then you may struggle to make the most of the 5-3-2.
+For example, if you don't have athletic wingbacks then you may struggle to generate meaningful attacks from the flanks.

 5-3-2 Formation Setup